Doing a Bieber

 I saw a piece today on UKC about crevasse rescue, going through the basics, and only the night before someone emailed me a question of the topic (can you use a Petzl Microtraxion on a loaded rope).
 And so I thought I’d share my thoughts on the subject of crevasses.

-First off I’d say that almost everything I’ve ever read on crevasse rescue is not really fit for purpose.
+First off I’d say that almost everything I’ve ever read on crevasse rescue is not fit for purpose.
 The reason for this, is that most of it is written by alpine guides or instructors, guides who primarily make a living skiing on glaciers or hauling punters around after them.
 They are pros, who tend to avoid crevasse primarily because they work in environments where they’re 90% sure they know where crevasses are (through local knowledge and an understanding of mountain topography).
 Yes, guides do fall down crevasses, but this is rare and is usually due to skiing into areas they don’t know or hitting that rogue crevasse (the most dangerous slot you’ll find).

 The reality of real case crevasse falls, and rescue tends to be very different from the training, and I would argue that any climber venturing into the alps or the greater ranges needs to see such articles as ‘crevasse for dummies’, and that a great deal more thought and training needs to go into it for none guided teams.

 The real world